The UA High School Book Club

 Any full-time or part-time teacher living or working in Upper Arlington can apply.
 This privilege extends to homeschoolers and those teaching in a public, private or parochial school.
 Teachers will not pay overdue fines but are still responsible for the replacement cost of any lost or damaged items.

-- DVDs circulate for 14 days with a 7 day renewal
+- CDs circulate for 14 days

-UAPL location to apply.
+Stop by any UAPL location to apply.
 Please bring proof of teaching employment, such as a recent pay stub, or approval letter from school district for current homeschooling year.

 The teacher card is to be used for classroom items only.